-Studies show that Back-A-Line preserves a more neutral lumbar lordosis during physical tasks (Dainoff, 2013).
+Studies show that Back-A-Line preserves a more neutral lumbar lordosis during reaching and bending tasks (Dainoff, 2013).
 This effect persists to a certain extent even after the belt is removed.
-Experts theorize that the underlying physiological and biomechanical systems responsible for the Back-A-Line phenomenon may be related to intra-abdominal pressure and proprioception.
+Experts theorize that the underlying physiological and biomechanical systems responsible for the Back-A-Line phenomenon may be related to the simultaneous effects of intra-abdominal pressure, core muscle co-contraction and proprioception.
+(It is important to note, that contraction of the abdominals without the postural correction, risks shear forces and unbalanced spinal loads.)
 At the 2019 meeting of the Joint Commission for Sports Medicine and Science (JCSMS), a discussion on the Back-A-Line conceptual framework titled "Neutral Stabilization via Intra-abdominal Pressure and Proprioceptive Cueing" was presented by Dr. Ted Forcum.
-Postural habits are acquired behaviorally and are best reversed in the same manner.

 It is theorized that an elastic belt replaces the elasticity and tension of the core muscles, possibly leading to muscle atrophy over time.
 Studies on weight-lifting belts demonstrates increased strength with use during training activities over time.
 The non-stretch belt is thought to provide an isometric moment for training resistance to the abdominal and spinal musculature.